NCBI-Hackathons/Run_an_NCBI-style_hackathon/discussion.md

-# Notes on discussion with project team members
+# Notes on discussions with project team members

 ## Team 1, Barcoding project
 *By Brian, Tuesday morning*